crownheightsaid/airtable-change-detector/README.md

 ## Caveats

 - All comparison for the sake of change detecting is done with lodash's [isEqual](https://lodash.com/docs/4.17.15#isEqual)
+- By default, all fields are stored in Meta.
+Consider the impact on your storage capacity!
 - By default, changes are only detected ONCE.
 If your change logic fails, you could:
    - Retry it yourself
    - Modify a field that is watched by `Last Modified` field.
 The change detector will fire again for the field you changed.